4 Amazing Ways to Store Weed to Keep It Fresh

 Good practices when storing marijuana for the long-term include such common-sense ideas like keeping your ganja in a cool, dry area away from hot dripping pipes, heaters or ducts, and anything that could raise the temperature of your pot.
 Imagine something like a wine cellar!
 We think weed is also worthy of such a lovely, cool, dark place!

-In addition to knowing how to store weed, you should also know the proper ways to handle it.
+In addition to knowing best way to store weed, you should also know the proper ways to handle it.
 It is also always a good idea to be clean with your herb, washing and drying your hands thoroughly, or wearing sterile surgical gloves, so you don’t cross-contaminate your weed with allergens, chemicals or pollutants.

 Now you, you lovely cannabis users, have some decisions to make if you want to keep your weed fresh and potent for the long-term.
 What you can and will do depends on your needs and your own resources.
 Primarily, to keep your weed fresh you need to make sure you keep it cool, dark, and dry.
 It is vitally important to keep marijuana fresh by sheltering it from weed’s mortal enemies like light exposure, diseases, molds, and dampness – all of which can degrade the cannabinoid content and reduce your stash’s potency.
 So, assess your own situation and determine the best storing conditions for that rainy day when you just might need it most, and want to be able to count on the potency of your favorite strain’s smell, taste and effects!